stevenh512/accessible_attributes/README.md

 ## Installation

-Add the following line to your Gemfile
+Add the following line to your `Gemfile`
     gem 'accessible_attributes'

-Then run `bundle install` and you're good to go
+Then run `bundle install` and you're good to go.

 ## Usage